lrayle/rental-listings-census/README.md

 Predictive models for rental prices.

-We are developing a variety of models that make use of rental listings data scraped from Craigslist by the [Urban Analytics Lab] (https://github.com/ual/scraper2).
+We are developing a variety of models that make use of rental listings data scraped from Craigslist by the [Urban Analytics Lab](https://github.com/ual/scraper2).

 ### Data preparation